 The strategies for reducing groundwater consumption were prioritized using the Multi-Criteria Decision-Making (MCDM) model.
 This approach was chosen due to its ability to handle complex decision-making processes involving multiple criteria and stakeholder preferences.
 First, the relative importance of the criteria was determined using the fuzzy Shannon entropy method.
 This method was particularly useful for addressing uncertainties in stakeholder inputs and ensuring a robust weighting process.
-By incorporating fuzzy logic, the model effectively captures the vagueness and subjectivity inherent stakeholder judgments, leading to reliable results.
-The results, summarized in Table 5 revealed that the criterion "Preventing Drought Occurrence" (C7) had the highest weight, indicating its critical importance in the decision-making process.
-This finding underscores the stakeholders' concern about of long-term impacts drought agricultural sustainability.
+By incorporating fuzzy logic, the model effectively captures the vagueness and subjectivity inherent in stakeholder judgments, leading to more reliable results.
+The results, summarized in Table 5 revealed that the criterion "Preventing Drought Occurrence" $(C_7)$ had the highest weight, indicating its critical importance in the decision-making process.
+This finding underscores the stakeholders' concern about the long-term impacts of drought on agricultural sustainability.